hoodcollege/BIFX550_Spring2020/C8/Readme.txt

 Agenda for class C9

 * Discuss mid-term format
+* Check out the ongoing assignment, bifx550b (avilable from Blackboard).
+We will discuss the deadline in the class
 * Look ahead what is coming and plan for ongoing assignments deadlines
 * Multiple sequence alignments (lecture and hands-on)